What is AutoPilot?

 3. After adding a new campaign or campaigns to a Budget (with AutoPilot enabled), you will be prompted to select if you'd like AutoPilot enabled.
 You will only be prompted to select if you want AutoPilot enabled for the most recent campaigns you added to the Budget.

 4. Select the campaigns you want AutoPilot enabled for and select "Save."

 How Do I Know if AutoPilot is Enabled?

-Once enabled, you'll see the AutoPilot icon in multiple places that indicate that it is enabled.
-On your main dashboard view next to your Budget, you'll see the plane icon.
+Once enabled, you'll see the AutoPilot icon in multiple places that indicate it is enabled.
+On your main dashboard view, next to your Budget, you'll see the plane icon.